 Ok, you had me at “braised.”
 Then you followed with short ribs, in Shepherd’s Pie, no less.
 Crazy.
 But crazy incredible.
-If you remember the last time (which was the first time) I made Shepherd’s Pie, I remarked how surprised I was that it was so dang good.
+If you remember the last time (which was the first time) I made Shepherd’s Pie, it was a Sweet Potato Shepherd’s Pie, I remarked how surprised I was that it was so dang good.
 I had never made it before, and those I had eaten were…we’ll, let’s just say, … not so delicious.

 So with my Shepherd’s Pie skepticism gone, I thought, why not up that game a bit?
 This dish does just that!
 Seriously, who puts braised meat in a Shepherd’s Pie?
 This is truly comfort food, elevated, and transformed to an elegant, dinner-party-worthy dish.
 Tender braised beef in a savory gravy, topped with sweet carrot slices, creamed spinach and smooth mashed potatoes with a crispy top.
 Um, yes, please!

 I have to warn, though, your choices with this delicious dish are either a pretty long session in the kitchen, or preparation of some of the ingredients in advance.
 Nothing is difficult to make.
 No advanced techniques here, either.
 But there are quite a few moving parts, so it’s a good idea to make a few of the components in advance.
 But I can promise, this dish is SO WORTH IT!
 That incredible.
 And, like many others, even better the second day.